Tetrakern/fictioneer/DOCUMENTATION.md

 ### Latest Updates

-Renders a two-column grid of small cards, showing the latest four updated stories ordered by date of the last chapter change, descending.
+Renders a multi-column grid of small cards, showing the latest four updated stories ordered by date of the last chapter change, descending.

 * **count:** Limit updates to any positive number, although you should keep it reasonable.
 Default `4`.
 * **type:** Either `default`, `simple`, or `compact`.
 The other variants are smaller with less data.